Recycle Right & 360L Upsize

 Recycling at work

-Recycling at work is exactly the same as recycling at home.
+Recycling at work is as simple as recycling at home.

-Our recycling education officer can conduct toolbox talks with your workplace to dispel some of those myths about recycling and answer any questions you or your staff may have.
+Our resource recovery education officer can conduct toolbox talks with your workplace to dispel some of those myths about recycling in Townsville, and answer any questions you or your staff may have.

-For more information please contact us and attention your correspondence to the waste education officer.
+For more information please contact us and attention your correspondence to the resource recovery education officer.

 Resources and links